- Product Partners

 It features the Lutemax 20/20™, which uniquely provides all three carotenoids your eyes need to protect the macula - lutein, RR-zeaxanthin and RS-zeaxanthin.
 These nutrients come from a natural source, the marigold flower.
 Even those who eat a healthy, balanced diet struggle to get adequate amount of these three nutrients - making a supplement valuable to vision health.

-Together, lutein and the two zeaxanthin isomers produce a yellow pigment in the macula which acts as a protective shield against harmful UV rays.
+Together, lutein and the two zeaxanthin isomers produce a yellow pigment in the macula which acts as a protective shield against harmful rays.
 This pigment protects the macula and retina from harmful “blue light” and oxidation damage.
 Maintaining optimal levels of macular pigment has been shown to help protect against age-related vision concerns.

 Research has shown that supplementing with lutein and zeaxanthin may help improve central eyesight, glare recovery and contrast sensitivity (e.g. see better in dim light).